The following are EDEN USA, INCORPORATED (hereinafter referred to only as "Eden USA, Incorporated" or just "EDEN" or "PROVIDER") combined

 VI.
 PERSONAL GUARANTEE: Personal guarantee, by the purchaser (by signature OR payment), is agreed upon for this contract.
 It

 is extremely important that this point is very clear with all purchases.
 To be clear, as per the online business dictionary, the basic

 definition of "personal guarantee", is as in the following:

 "Agreement that make one liable for one's own or a third party's debts or obligations.
 A personal guarantee signifies that the lender

 can lay claim to the guarantor's assets in case of the borrower (obligor) default.
 It is equivalent of a signed blank check without a

 date.
-The obligee is generally not required to seek repayment first from the obligor's assets before going after guarantor's assets.
+The lender is generally not required to seek repayment first from the obligor's assets before going after obligor's assets.
 The

 lender's actions are usually based on whose assets are easier to take control of and sell.
 Once signed, a personal guarantee can only be

 Furthermore, the person who ultimately pays for the initial deposit to PROVIDER to secure booking, is the person accepting the terms and conditions of this contract

 including all liabilities arising from non-payment of balance(s), and issues involving missing or damaged equipment.
 It is that person whom is the ONLY